 By Michael O Connor.

-Huge disappointment was the key emotion experienced by Clare footballing folk in Cusack Park on Saturday evening.
+Huge disappointment was the key emotion experienced by Clare footballing folk in Cusack Park evening.
 A solid start to this qualifier tie ending in a whimper, much like the entire reign on Mick O Dwyer whose legendary status and presence in Clare football was planned to propel Clare a step or two up the footballing ladder

 The multi All Ireland winning manager stepped down as Clare manager after powerful shows of footballing eminence by Laois immediately before and after half-time was enough to see the Leinster men past his Clare side, 3-17 to 0-10, in round two of the qualifiers in wonderful sunshine before a sizable attendance.
 It had long being flagged that the Kerryman would only be a short team appointmen and this was confirmed as O'Dwyer's has decided not to seek a second year in charge of the Banner men on the back of this defeat.
 The real let down of the 2013 season wasn’t really the championship except maybe the hope of a qualifier win but the failure to make the promotion places from Division four.
 They did do well in the lower division but let themselves slip away from promising positions against sides that Clare were capable of accounting for.
 Once again key players unavailable due to emigration, lack of interest and lack of size, power and skill in the panel were the decisive factors in another season in the basement.